a snapshot, frozen in time,

 to this new world, this new land.

-But a hand covered in this soil is just as brown as your hand
+But a hand covered in this soil is just as brown as their hands

-and your feet that walk this very same path,
+and your feet that walk the very same path,

 mud between our toes,